SummerSlam (2000): Preliminary matches

 The next match was the encounter of Jerry Lawler and Tazz.
 The match began as Tazz gained the advantage, but Lawler retaliated by delivering a piledriver on Tazz.
 As Tazz recuperated, he applied the Tazzmission on Lawler; in desperation, Jim Ross, the commentating partner of Lawler, hit Tazz with a glass jar, breaking it over his head and allowing Lawler to pin Tazz for the win.

 The fifth match was a Hardcore Championship match between Steve Blackman and the defending champion, Shane McMahon.
 Blackman had the advantage over McMahon midway into the match, until Test and Albert interfered on McMahon's behalf by double teaming Blackman.
 Nevertheless, Blackman retaliated as he hit both men with a kendo stick, which allowed McMahon to attempt an escape from the ring.
 Blackman then chased McMahon until both men were on a high steel structure, which was a part of the stage set.
 Blackman then hit McMahon with a kendo stick three times, causing him to fall from the steel structure onto the arena concrete floor.
 After the fall, Blackman performed an Elbow drop and got a pinfall to win the match and the Hardcore Championship.

 The next match was a two out of three falls match between Chris Benoit and Chris Jericho.
-In the midst of the action, Jericho attempted a Lionsault, which Benoit countered into a Crippler Crossface, forcing Jericho to submit and winning the first fall.
+Amid the action, Jericho attempted a Lionsault, which Benoit countered into a Crippler Crossface, forcing Jericho to submit and winning the first fall.
 After the first fall, Benoit retained the advantage, but after he delivered two Belly to Belly suplexes, Jericho countered a third one into the Walls of Jericho, forcing Benoit to submit and allowing Jericho to win his first fall (the second fall in the match).
 As Benoit and Jericho fought back and forth, Benoit countered a Cradle by Jericho into one of his own, and he pinned Jericho by holding on to the ring ropes for leverage to win his second fall (the third fall overall) and the match.